ViliamV/locals/README.md

     export FOO=bar
   ```

-3. If you did not use command `locals` call `locals-refresh` to refresh local aliases.
+3. If you did not use command `locals` call `locals refresh` to refresh local aliases.

 4. Now you can use alias `up` or variable `FOO` in this directory.
 When you `cd` into another directory, it is unaliased automatically.